-This will set the tone for the project and make sure that everyone knows what they are supposed to do, right from the discovery phase of a project.
+This will set the tone for the project and ensure everyone knows what they are supposed to do right from the project’s discovery phase.

 i.
 Client/Customer Interviews

-Most agencies use a variety of management tools for correspondence and reporting.
-Before setting up dashboards, hold detailed interviews with the customer to determine how the work is supposed to progress.
+Before starting anything, hold detailed interviews with the customer to determine how the work is supposed to progress.

 ii.
 Market/Industry Research